 Flux Core Aluminum Brazing Rods vs. Aluminum MIG/TIG Filler Wire

 Solid wires require fusion welding at higher temperatures and shielding gas; partial melting of the base metal can cause overheating and degrade properties.
-Flux-cored rods join at lower temperatures with no shielding gas, protecting base-metal properties and suiting on-site repair while saving energy.
+Compared with aluminum welding wire, flux-cored rods join at lower temperatures with no shielding gas, protecting base-metal properties and suiting on-site repair while saving energy.
+This distinction explains why these brazing rods are sometimes grouped with "welding rods" in search terms, despite their different joining mechanisms.

 Flux Core Aluminum Brazing Rods vs. Stick Welding Rods